muwnawn/data_portfolio/_posts/2022-11-20-App Data Analysis by Python.md

 **Who** - Team of developers use this report to understand what kinds of apps are likely to attract more users and make data-driven decisions with respect to the kind of apps they build.

-**How** - There are 2 main steps which are describe more detail in "Output" part below
+**How** - There are 2 main steps which are describe more detail in "Detail steps" part below
 - Step 1: Data Cleaning (Deleting Wrong Data, Removing Duplicate Entries, Removing Inappropriate Records)
 - Step 2: Data Analysis (Most Common Apps by Genre, Most Popular Apps by Genre)